BukolaOmok/bukola-java-se-21-preparation-notes/src/main/java/io.md

     }
 }
 ```
-However if we try to close System.in, an IOException is thrown at runtime.
+However if we try to close System.in, an IOException is thrown
 ```java
 import java.io.IOException;
 public class CloseSystemInExample {